 - You have existing mild cognitive impairment.

-- You have more severe symptoms of motor impairment.
-Patients with greater and more pronounced motor symptoms, such as rigidity and gait disturbance, are more likely to develop Parkinson’s disease dementia.
+- You have more severe symptoms of motor impairment, such as rigidity and gait disturbance.

 - You have been diagnosed with psychiatric symptoms related to Parkinson’s disease, such as depression.

 No single drug or treatment can cure Parkinson’s disease dementia.
-Currently, doctors focus on prescribing a treatment plan that can help treat the symptoms of Parkinson’s disease.
-Some of these drugs, however, can make dementia and related mental symptoms worse.
+Currently, doctors focus on a treatment plan that helps relieve the symptoms of Parkinson’s disease.
+Some of the medications, however, can make dementia and related mental symptoms worse.